-An increasing number of FNU courses have a Moodle course page.
+Most FNU courses have a Moodle course page.
 When you enrol and you access Moodle, you will see your courses listed.
-Some Moodle course pages offer lecture notes, presentations and a forum for course announcements from your lecturer.
+Moodle course pages offer lecture notes, presentations, and a forum for course announcements from your lecturer.
 Other course pages also offer quizzes to test your knowledge, discussion forums, chat sessions, and other useful resources to support your learning.